tusklang/tusk/tutorial/mod2-first.md

 # First Steps

 Every Omm program must have a main function.
-This style in shown in languages like, C, Go, Java, Rust, and many more.
+This style is shown in languages like, C, Go, Java, Rust, and many more.
 The main function looks like:

 ```
 var main: fn() {